civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 141

-A person, partnership or unincorporated organization is not to be found guilty of an offence under this Act — other than an offence under section `137` that is in respect of a contravention of subsection `9`(1), section `15` or `26` or paragraph `87`(a) or (b) — if they establish that they exercised all due diligence to prevent the commission of the offence.
+A person, partnership or unincorporated organization is not to be found guilty of an offence under this Act — other than an offence under section `137` that is in respect of a contravention of section 26 or paragraph 87(a) or (b) — if they establish that they exercised all due diligence to prevent the commission of the offence.

 ### Section 142